PGM-17 Thor: Deployment

 Deployment of the IRBM fleet to Europe proved more difficult than expected, as no NATO members other than the UK accepted the offer to have Thor missiles stationed on their soil.
 Italy and Turkey both agreed to accept Jupiter missiles.
 Thor was deployed to the UK starting in August 1958, operated by 20 squadrons of RAF Bomber Command under US-UK dual key control.
 The first active unit was No. 77 Squadron RAF at RAF Feltwell in 1958, with the remaining units becoming active in 1959.
 All were deactivated by September 1963.

 All 60 of the Thor missiles deployed in the UK were based at above-ground launch sites.
 The missiles were stored horizontally on transporter-erector trailers and covered by a retractable missile shelter.
 To fire the weapon, the crew used an electric motor to roll back the missile shelter, essentially a long shed mounted on steel rails, then used a powerful hydraulic launcher-erector to lift the missile to an upright position for launch.
 Once it was standing on the launch mount, the missile was fueled and could be fired.
 The entire launch sequence, from starting to roll back the missile shelter through to ignition of the rocket engine and lift-off, took approximately 15 minutes.
 Main engine burn time was almost 2.5 minutes, boosting the missile to a speed of 14400 ft/s.
 Ten minutes into its flight the missile reached an altitude of 280 mi, close to the apogee of its elliptical flight path.
 At that point the reentry vehicle separated from the missile fuselage and began its descent toward the target.
 Total flight time from launch to target impact was approximately 18 minutes.

 The Thor was initially deployed with a very blunt conical G.E.
 Mk 2 'heat sink' re-entry vehicle.
 They were later converted to the slender G.E.
 Mk 3 ablative RV.
 Both RVs contained a W-49 thermonuclear warhead with an explosive yield of 1.44 megatons.

 The IRBM program was quickly eclipsed by the Air Force's ICBM program and made redundant.
 By 1959, with Atlas well on its way to operational status, Thor and Jupiter became obsolete, although both remained in service as missiles until 1963.
-In retrospect, the IRBM program was a poorly conceived idea as it depended on the cooperation of NATO allies, most of whom were not willing to have nuclear missiles on their soil, and was also surpassed by the ICBM program, yet continued anyway for political reasons and a desire to keep the workforce at their respective assembly plants employed.
+IRBM programs did bring ballistic missiles into operational strategic deterrent service.
+However, most NATO allies were unwilling to have nuclear missiles on their soil.
+As technology continued to develop, IRBMs were succeeded by longer-ranged ICBMs.
+Yet the IRBM programs continued anyway for political reasons and a desire to keep the workforce at their respective assembly plants employed.

 Thor's lasting legacy was not as a missile, but its use as the basis for the Thor/Delta space launcher family into the 21st century.